Kent-Meridian High School

-Kent-Meridian High School is a high school located in Kent, Washington, United States, and part of the Kent School District.
-Kent-Meridian is one of four high schools in the Kent School District.
-It serves students in grades nine through twelve who live mainly in the south region of the district.
-Its principal is David Radford.
+Kent-Meridian High School is a public high school located in Kent, Washington, United States.
+It is one of four high schools in the Kent School District, along with Kentlake High School, Kentridge High School, and Kentwood High School.
+As of 2024, its principal is David Radford.

 History

 The school opened in its present form in 1951 when the Kent School District merged with the Panther Lake and Meridian School Districts.
 This new high school served all three districts.
 The former Kent High School building became Kent Junior High School.

 Athletics

-Kent-Meridian is part of the Cascade Division of the North Puget Sound League as of the 2016-17 school year.
+Kent-Meridian is part of the Cascade Division of the North Puget Sound League as of the 2016–17 school year.

 Kent-Meridian High School's athletic teams are known as the Royals.
-Teams compete at French Field located next to the school.
+Teams compete at French Field next to the school.

-Kent-Meridian uses a swimming pool which was built as a part of King County Forward Thrust which is now owned by the city of Kent.
+Kent-Meridian uses a swimming pool built as part of King County Forward Thrust, which is now owned by the city of Kent.

 Kent-Meridian won a track state championship in 2011, and finished second in 2009.